BPO Trends and Predictions: Staying Ahead in a Rapidly Changing Industry

 According to Hiver’s 2021 report, 60% of service teams provide customer support via three or more communication channels.
 Many businesses hire BPO providers to offer this capability.
 Below are the percentages of respondents using different channels:

-• Email Support (77%).
+• Email support (77%).
 Email remains useful for business and marketing.
-Aside from phone services, BPO companies offer email and chat support to assist their clients’ customers.
+Aside from phone services, BPO companies offer email and chat support to assist their customers.

 3. XCaaS: Providing the Best Customer Experience

-Experience communication as a service (XCaaS) solutions has gradually penetrated the BPO industry.
+Experience communication as a service (XCaaS) solutions have gradually penetrated the BPO industry.
 But for the uninitiated, this software technology is a cloud-based communication deployment model that combines both:

 • Unified Communications as a Service (UCaaS).
 This platform is used mainly for internal communication.
 Employees access video calls, voice tools, chat applications, cloud-hosted emails, and other collaboration tools to conduct business with each other.